Fatdevil/GolfIQ-YOLO/docs/qa-first-playable.md

 To try another shot, recompute or adjust the planner inputs, tap **Hit**, and repeat the landing capture.

+## Auto-landing (QA only)

+After tapping **Hit**, the overlay now runs a conservative landing detector in the background.
+When your device speed drops below roughly 0.8 m/s for at least three seconds and GPS accuracy is 12 m or better, the HUD proposes a landing point.
+Candidates are debounced by 12 m so the banner only appears when you have truly stopped near a new location.

+- The banner reads `Auto landing: 142 m` and offers **Accept**, **Adjust**, or **✕**.
+- **Accept** immediately marks the landing using the snapped point (snaps to the nearest bundle edge within 8 m when possible) and logs the carry distance.
+- **Adjust** arms the manual workflow so you can fine-tune the landing on the mini map.
+- **✕** dismisses the current suggestion while keeping the detector armed for a new candidate.

+If no valid proposal is found within 60 s after tapping **Hit**, the detector quietly cancels and you can continue with manual marking.

 ## Calibrate bag

 The QA overlay can learn a personal carry map from recent sessions without touching